 What is Lemtrada and how does it work?

 Since treatment with Lemtrada can increase your risk of getting certain conditions and diseases, Lemtrada is generally prescribed for people who have tried 2 or more MS medicines that have not worked well enough.
-Lemtrada is not recommended for use in patients with clinically isolated syndrome (CIS).
+Lemtrada is not recommended for use in patients with the clinically isolated syndrome (CIS).

 It is not known if Lemtrada is safe and effective for use in children under 17 years of age.